caseyamcl/configula/README.md

 $config = Config::loadPath('/path/to/config/files', ['optional' => 'defaults', ...]);

 // Load all .yml, .php, .json, and .in files from directory (non-recursive)
+// Supports '.local' and '.dist' modifiers to load config in correct order
 $config = Config::loadSingleDirectory('/path/to/config/files', ['optional' => 'defaults', ...]);

 // Load from array